Green River station (Wyoming)

 Green River station is a former train station in Green River, Wyoming.
-It was served by the Union Pacific Railroad from its construction to 1971, and by Amtrak from 1971 to 1983 and 1991–1997.
+It was served by the Union Pacific Railroad from its construction to 1971, and by Amtrak from 1971 to 1983 and again from 1991 to 1997.
 The Pioneer was the last train to serve Green River.

 The depot is a contributing property to the Green River Downtown Historic District, which was added to the National Register of Historic Places in 2009.